kuchin/EdgeLLM/blog.md

 ];

 const HF_TO_GGUF = {
-  'Llama-3.2-1B-Instruct': 'bartowski/Llama-3.2-1B-Instruct-GGUF',
+    "Llama-3.2-1B-Instruct": "medmekk/Llama-3.2-1B-Instruct.GGUF",
-  'DeepSeek-R1-Distill-Qwen-1.5B':
+    "DeepSeek-R1-Distill-Qwen-1.5B":
-    'bartowski/DeepSeek-R1-Distill-Qwen-1.5B-GGUF',
+      "medmekk/DeepSeek-R1-Distill-Qwen-1.5B.GGUF",
-  'Qwen2-0.5B-Instruct': 'Qwen/Qwen2-0.5B-Instruct-GGUF',
+    "Qwen2-0.5B-Instruct": "medmekk/Qwen2.5-0.5B-Instruct.GGUF",
-  'SmolLM2-1.7B-Instruct': 'bartowski/SmolLM2-1.7B-Instruct-GGUF',
+    "SmolLM2-1.7B-Instruct": "medmekk/SmolLM2-1.7B-Instruct.GGUF",
   };
 ```

 The `HF_TO_GGUF` object maps user-friendly model names to their corresponding Hugging Face repository paths.
 For example:

-- When a user selects 'Llama-3.2-1B-Instruct', it maps to [`bartowski/Llama-3.2-1B-Instruct-GGUF`](https://huggingface.co/bartowski/Llama-3.2-1B-Instruct-GGUF) which is one of the repositories containing the GGUF files for the Llama 3.2 1B Instruct model.
+- When a user selects 'Llama-3.2-1B-Instruct', it maps to [`medmekk/Llama-3.2-1B-Instruct.GGUF`](https://huggingface.co/medmekk/Llama-3.2-1B-Instruct-GGUF) which is one of the repositories containing the GGUF files for the Llama 3.2 1B Instruct model.

-The `modelFormats` array contains the list of model options that will be displayed to users in the selection screen, we chose [Llama 3.2 1B Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B), [DeepSeek R1 Distill Qwen 1.5B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B), [Qwen 2 0.5B Instruct](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct) and [SmolLM2 1.7B Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-1.7B-Instruct) as they are the most popular models.
+The `modelFormats` array contains the list of model options that will be displayed to users in the selection screen, we chose [Llama 3.2 1B Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B), [DeepSeek R1 Distill Qwen 1.5B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B), [Qwen 2 0.5B Instruct](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct) and [SmolLM2 1.7B Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-1.7B-Instruct) as they are the most popular small models.

 Next, let's create a way to fetch and display available GGUF model files from the hub for our selected model format.